-We have audited the financial statements of Boys and Girls Clubs of Greater Houston, Inc., which comprise the consolidated statement of financial position as of December 31, 2021, and the related consolidated statements of activities, of functional expenses, and of cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the financial statements of Boys and Girls Clubs of Greater Houston, Inc., which comprise the consolidated statements of financial position as of December 31, 2022 and 2021, and the related consolidated statements of activities, of functional expenses, and of cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of Boys and Girls Clubs of Greater Houston, Inc. as of December 31, 2021, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of Boys and Girls Clubs of Greater Houston, Inc. as of December 31, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.